Selected Working Papers

 (with Xin Tong, Lucy Xia, and Richard Zhao)

-Journal of American Statistical Association, 116(533): 68-81, March, (2021).
+Journal of the American Statistical Association, 116(533): 68-81, March, (2021).

 Media Bias in China